-This is a toughie, narrowing down Israel’s top attractions to a top ten “must do” list.
-But, here it is, our attempt at bringing you the best of the Holy Land in one ultimate checklist – these are things that you really should see and do in Israel, no matter if you’re here for a long weekend or a month.
+This is a toughie, narrowing down Israel’s very best attractions to a top ten “things to do in Israel” list.
+But, here it is, our attempt at bringing you the best of the Holy Land in one ultimate checklist – these are things that you really should see and do in Israel, no matter if you’re in Israel for a long weekend or a month.

-The Lowest Point on Earth is one special place to visit.
+The Lowest Point on Earth is one special place to visit and probably tops any things to do in Israel wish-list!
 If you need to chill out, and especially if you’re feeling rundown, the Dead Sea is the ideal place in Israel to visit.
-Bring your newspaper along for that picture opportunity, smother some of that mineral rich Dead Sea mud on and then float on your back in the warm, salty sea.
+Bring your newspaper along for that perfect wish you were here picture opportunity, smother some of that mineral rich Dead Sea mud on and then float on your back in the warm, salty sea.
 Just avoid diving in!
-For more, see our guide to the Dead Sea.
-If you’re after an amazing budget-friendly tour of The Lowest Place On Earth, click here for more details.

 The gorgeous sandy beach of Tel Aviv is the perfect spot to catch a sunset.
 Accompanied by a beer or wine or whatever you prefer, kick off your shoes and feel the sand between your toes as the Mediterranean laps gently at the shore just meters away.
 You could also wind down the day at one of the many beachside cafes, the choice is yours.
-Don’t miss our guide to the Top 10 things to see in Tel Aviv!
+This simply has to be on your list of things to do in Israel!

 The mountain fortress of Masada stands on an isolated rock plateau in the south east of Israel, overlooking the Dead Sea.
-The tale of Masada is one of Jewish heroics, 1000 inhabitants committing mass suicide rather than surrendering to their Roman enemies.
-Take a walk up the Snake Path to the top of Masada if you’re feeling adventurous, otherwise take the cable car (see pic).
+An absolute must for your things to do in Israel bucket list, the tale of Masada is one of Jewish heroics, 1000 inhabitants committing mass suicide rather than surrendering to their Roman enemies.
+Take a walk up the Snake Path to the top of Masada if you’re feeling adventurous, otherwise take the cable car or try walking the Roman rampart from the Western side of Masada (much easier).
 Read more here.

 Perhaps the ultimate way to enjoy Masada is by watching the sun rise over the Dead Sea while sitting at the top of this stunning mountain…join our Masada Sunrise Tour for an unforgettable experience – it starts early, but is one of our most popular tours.
 Once you’ve done it, you’ll know why…